Yoona8/frontend-curriculum/notes/javascript.md

 </details>

 <details>
-<summary>Async Promise.all</summary>
+<summary>Async Promise.all and Promise.allSettled</summary>

-- when you need an array of requests at the same time (accepts an array of promises, runs at the same time, then calls when all the promises are resolved)
+- when you need an array of requests at the same time
+  - `Promise.all(<Array.Promise>)`
+    - executed when all the promises are resolved
+    - if one with error, drops, can't access the data
+  - `Promise.allSettled(<Array.Promise>)`
+    - waits till all the promises are completed (success/error)
+    - can access the data even when some promises complete with an error
+    - poor browser support
 - `Promise.then` could return
   - just value/array - goes to the next promise
   - object Promise